katebeavis/star-field-three-js/README.md

 $ cd star-field-three-js
 $ open index.html
 ```
 Move your mouse to trigger the star field.
-Move your mouse around to experiment with the speed of the stars.
+Move it around the screen to experiment with how it alters the speed of the stars.